Overview

 - faster momentum cycles

-- more pronounced regime swings
+- more pronounced market structure swings

 Smaller-cap L1 (e.g., ALGO)